LivePersonInc/faas-client-node/README.md

 More detailed information on errors that can occur can be found [here.](https://developers.liveperson.com/liveperson-functions-foundations-error-codes.html)

-##### V2 Errors
+#### V2 Errors

-The functions client handle V2 errors on the same way as V1, the only difference is the response body property on `jse_cause.jse_info.response.body`.
+The functions client can handle V2 errors in the same way as V1, with the only difference being the response body property in `jse_cause.jse_info.response.body`.

-V1 error response body example:
+Example of a V1 error response body:

 ```js
 {